Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 [ David Spares Saul’s Life ] After Saul returned from pursuing the Philistines, he was told, “David is in the Desert of En Gedi.”

-You can find all mentions at BibleGateway.
+You can find all the mentions at BibleGateway.

 We decided to skip Dudim Cave since the hike would be too hard on my daughter.
-So we headed to Chalcolithic Temple.
+So we headed to the Chalcolithic Temple.

 Chalcolithic Temple